rmflight/go_onmf/README.md

 hs_gene2go <- dplyr::filter(hs_gene2go, ONTOLOGY == "BP", EVIDENCE != "IEA")
 ```

+### Compare Gene-GO Annotations

-And compare the annotations for the genes between them.
+And compare the annotations for the genes between the data from Kim and from
+the Bioconductor database.

 ```r